The ascent lattice on Dyck paths: Proof of Proposition

 To the kernel $K$, given by~\eqref{ker:def}, one can associate as in~\cite{bomi10} a group of birational transformations of pairs $(u,v)$ that leave the value $K(u,v)$ unchanged.
 Solving $K(u,v)=K(u',v)$ for $u'$ gives $u'=u$ or $u'=v \left(uv -u +v \right)/(u-v)/(v-1)$.
 Solving $K(u,v)=K(u,v')$ for $v'$ gives $v'=v$ or $v'=uv/(uv-u+v)$.
 We introduce accordingly two transformations $\Phi$ and $\Psi$ defined by

 One can check that they are involutions, and generate a group $\mathcal G$ of order $10$.
 The orbit of $(x,y)$ under the action of $\mathcal G$ is

 Groups of order $10$ also appear in the enumeration of several families of walks in the quadrant, including of course those used in the previous subsection~\cite{BeBMRa-17,KaYa-15}.
 The group $\mathcal G$ can be used to construct rational invariants.
 Guided by Theorem~4.6 in~\cite{BeBMRa-17}, we take any rational function $H(u,v)$, and compute the sum of its values over all pairs $(u,v)$ of the above orbit.
 Denoting this sum by $H_\sigma(x,y)$, we now define $I_0(x)=H_\sigma(x,Y)$ and $J_0(y)=H_\sigma(X,y)$, where $X$ (resp. $Y$) is a root of $K(\cdot,y)$ (resp. $K(x, \cdot)$).
 We could adapt the proof of Theorem~4.6 in~\cite{BeBMRa-17} to prove that $(I_0(x), J_0(y))$ then forms a pair of rational invariants.
-But this is not really needed, as we can simply apply the above receipe with some rational function $H(u,v)$, and check that the resulting pair is indeed a pair of invariants.
+But this is not really needed, as we can simply apply the above recipe with some rational function $H(u,v)$, and check that the resulting pair is indeed a pair of invariants.

 So let us start for instance with $H(u,v)=u$.
-The above receipe gives $I_0(x)=J_0(y)=-2+4/t$, which is a trivial pair of invariants.
+The above recipe gives $I_0(x)=J_0(y)=-2+4/t$, which is a trivial pair of invariants.
 Starting instead from $H(u,v)=v$, we obtain a non-trivial pair, which, after dividing by $2$ and subtracting $2$, reads

 Indeed, one can check that \beq \frac{I_0(x)-J_0(y)}{K(x,y)}= \frac{(x-y)(1-y+txy)(x+y-xy-xyt(1+x-xy))}{x^2y^2t(xt-1)(y-1)}, \eeq which has poles of bounded order (at $y=1$ and $y=x$).
 Note that the pair $(I_0,J_0)$ does not satisfy the conditions of Lemma~\ref{lem:inv}.